-1. Use the desconfig tool to create and configure external servers.

-Specify the hostname, connection method, port number, and bind DN as described in previous procedures.
+1. Use the dsconfig tool to create and configure external servers.
+Then, specify the hostname, connection method, port number, and bind DN as described in previous procedures.

-2. In the Directory Proxy Server configuration console menu, enter the number corresponding to external servers, in this example 3.
-Then enter 2 to create a new external server.
+2. In the Directory Proxy Server configuration console menu, enter the number corresponding to external servers.
+Then, enter the number to create a new external server.

 '''

-Enter choice: 3

 External server management menu

 What would you like to do?

 1) List existing external servers

 2) Create a new external server

 3) View and edit an existing external server

 4) Delete an existing external server

 b) back

 q) quit

 Enter choice [b]: 2

 '''